AkshatShrivastava0104/Cluely/README.md

 # Free Cluely

-A desktop application to help you cheat on everything.
+A desktop application to help you code on everything.

 ## 🚀 Quick Start Guide